torvalds/linux/Documentation/process/stable-api-nonsense.rst

       - Memory within the kernel can be aligned in different ways, depending on the build options.

-  - Linux runs on a wide range of different processor architectures.
+  - GNU/Linux runs on a wide range of different processor architectures.
     There is no way that binary drivers from one architecture will run on another architecture properly.